unkvolism/Raigeki/README.md

 - Reads shellcode from a binary file.
 - Allocates memory with `VirtualAlloc`.
-- Uses the custom `writeprocessmemoryapc` function to write the shellcode into memory, byte-by-byte via `RtlFillMemory`.
+- Uses the custom `WriteProcessMemoryAPC` function to write the shellcode into memory, byte-by-byte via `RtlFillMemory`.
 - Changes memory protection to `PAGE_EXECUTE_READWRITE`.
 - Creates a local thread to execute the shellcode.